 - Grease or spray an 8-inch square baking pan.
 Preheat oven to 350⁰ F.

-- Place flour, baking powder, salt, and oats in a mixing bowl and mix well with a fork or wooden spoon.
+- Place flour, baking powder, salt, nuts, and oats in a mixing bowl and mix well with a fork or wooden spoon.

 - Pour melted butter (or Earth Balance) over the dries and mix well, until all butter is absorbed and the dries are coated.